 There are two approaches to dealing with SMEs: informal and formal.

-If you do in-house training and need a piece of advice from in-house experts, the informal approach may work well; you just ask around among your colleagues who have enough experience, and try to find someone who might help with preparing the content.
-If you’re lucky, your SME will help design an outline of the training program, review draft content, or even create some part of it on their own.
+If you create in-house employee training programs and need a piece of advice from in-house experts, the informal approach may work well; you just ask around among your colleagues who have some learning experiences, and try to find someone who might help with preparing the content.
+If you’re lucky, your SME will help with how to make a training schedule, review draft content, or even create some part of it on their own.

 On the other hand, the most experienced experts usually have extremely busy schedules, so they might not be happy with the additional workload.
-In this case, you’ll need to gather support from the executives who initiated the training; they’ll be able to get SMEs to cooperate by revising the priorities of their current tasks or offering a reward for participating.
+In this case, you’ll need to gather support from the executives who initiated the employee training programs; they’ll be able to get subject matter experts to cooperate by revising the priorities of their current tasks or offering a reward for participating.

 In some cases, you’ll have to engage SMEs from outside the company.
 Say, you need to create a program on new software, but nobody in your company has used it before.
 In this situation, you need a formal approach and a contract where you’ll write down all the arrangements: what kind of involvement you expect from the SME, what exactly you want them to do, what the deadlines are, and what the reward is.

-Here are some important questions you might want answers to:
+Here are some important questions you might want answers to when you create a training plan:

-1. What are the benefits of having an employee training program?
+1. What are the benefits of having an employee training plan?

-Having an employee training program has several benefits for both employees and the organization.
+Having an employee training plan has several benefits for both employees and the organization.

-• It enhances employee skills and knowledge, enabling them to perform their job more effectively.
-This leads to increased productivity and a better overall performance of the company.
+• It enhances employee hard and soft skills and knowledge, enabling them to perform their job more effectively.
+This leads to increased productivity and a better overall performance of the company and individual job satisfaction.

-• Training programs help boost employee satisfaction and engagement, as they feel valued and supported.
+• A training development plan can help boost employee retention, satisfaction, engagement, and buy in as they feel valued and supported.
 This increases employee loyalty and reduces turnover rates.

-• Training programs promote consistency in processes and standards within the organization, ensuring that employees are aligned with the company’s goals and values.
+• Effective training programs promote consistency in processes and standards within the organization, ensuring that employees are aligned with the company’s goals and values.

 • These programs contribute to a positive company culture.
-They foster a learning environment where employees feel encouraged to continually develop and grow professionally.
+They foster a learning experience where employees feel encouraged to continually develop and grow professionally.

-2. How do I choose the right training program for my employees?
+2. How do I choose the right employee training program for my company?

-Start by conducting a needs assessment to evaluate gaps in employee knowledge and skills and define your company’s objectives.
-Also, encourage your employees to voice their training needs and preferences.
+When figuring out how to build a training plan, start by conducting a needs assessment to evaluate gaps in employee knowledge and skills and define your company’s training objectives.
+The type of training is important: management training, sales, product, compliance or general leadership training.
+Also, encourage your employees to voice their training and development needs and preferences.
 All this will help you choose the right program.

 Final Thoughts

-Now that you’ve read the article, you might get the impression that creating training programs is a linear sequence of steps.
+Now that you’ve read the article, you should have a good idea of how to develop a training plan for employees to meet their learning outcomes effectively.
+You might get the impression that creating employee training programs is a linear sequence of steps.
 That’s not quite right.
-Although this sequence can be used as a guiding principle, feel free to adapt the model to your particular project: it’ll only benefit the professional training if you absorb the general ideas while still taking into account new information or situations.
+Although this sequence can be used as a guiding principle, feel free to adapt the training models to your particular project: it’ll only benefit the professional training and development if you absorb the general ideas while still taking into account new information or situations.

-Creating a training program involves gathering a lot of information, research, decision-making, planning, and collaboration.
-But just like a journey of a thousand miles begins with a single step, successful training development begins with a single question: Why?
+Creating an employee training plan involves gathering a lot of information, research, decision-making, planning, and collaboration.
+But just like a journey of a thousand miles begins with a single step, a successful training development plan begins with a single question: Why?
 Find the answer, and the rest will flow naturally.

 That’s it!
-What’s the most challenging part of creating a training program for you?
+What’s the most challenging part of creating an employee training program for you?
 Please share your experience in the comments below!

 Start creating courses like a pro